-Funding Priority (2 points)
+Priority 1: Geographic Distribution (2 Points)

-A funding priority is the favorable adjustment of combined review scores of individually approved applications when applications meet specified criteria.
-HRSA staff will review and determine if the priority is met.
-The RRPD Program has one funding priority to improve the geographical distribution of rural residency training for states not previously awarded an RRPD grant.
-The maldistribution of residency training across the nation is a key contributing factor for physician workforce shortages and access in rural areas.16 Several studies have found that training residents in rural areas increases the likelihood of graduates practicing in rural settings.17
+The RRPD Program has a funding priority to improve the geographical distribution of rural residency programs for states where HRSA has not previously awarded an RRPD grant.
+The maldistribution of residency training across the nation is a key contributing factor for physician workforce shortages and access in rural areas.
+Several studies have found that training residents in rural areas increases the likelihood of graduates practicing in rural settings.

-You will be awarded two (2) priority points total if you propose to train residents in rural counties in the following states not previously awarded an RRPD award: AK, AZ, CO, FL, HI, IA, ID, IL, KY, LA, MI, MN, MT, ND, NE, NH, NJ, NV, RI, SD, UT, VA, VT, WI, and WY.
+You will be granted a funding priority if you propose to develop a new rural residency program that trains residents for greater than 50 percent of total training time in rural counties located in one or more of the following states where HRSA has not previously awarded an RRPD grant: AK, AZ, CO, FL, HI, IA, ID, KY, LA, MI, ND, NE, NJ, NV, RI, SD, UT, VA, VT, WI, and WY.